openedx/edx-platform/README.md

 The last step might require your host machine's administrator password to setup NFS.

-Afterwards, it will download an image, install all the dependencies and configure the VM.
-It will take a while, go grab a coffee.
+The initial `vagrant up` will download a Linux image, install all dependencies and configure the VM.
+This will take a while - go grab a coffee.

-Once completed, you should see a "Success!" message.
+Once completed, you should see a *"Success!"* message.
 If not, refer to the
 [troubleshooting section](https://github.com/edx/edx-platform/wiki/Simplified-install-with-vagrant#troubleshooting).

 Your development environment is initialized only on the first bring-up.
-Subsequently, you can boot your virtual machine normally using `vagrant up`.
+Subsequently `vagrant up` commands will boot your virtual machine normally.

 Note: by default, the VM will get the IP `192.168.20.40`.
-You can change this in your `Vagrantfile` (the startup message will reflect your VMs actual IP).
+You can change this in your `Vagrantfile` (the startup message will reflect your VM's actual IP).

 Accessing the VM
 ----------------